 For more information about our club, please go to the following

 4-H Ms. Haggard: 4-H prepares young people to step up to the challenges in their community and the world.
 Using research-based programming around positive youth development, 4-H youth get the hands-on real world experience they need to become leaders.

 First Tuesday of each month @ 6pm Lecture Hall A

-The National Junior Honor Society (NJHS) and National Honor Society (NHS) is an elite group of students who demonstrate outstanding accomplishments in the areas of scholarship, character, leadership, service, and citizenship.
+NHS (Ms. Harrington): The National Junior Honor Society (NJHS) and National Honor Society (NHS) is an elite group of students who demonstrate outstanding accomplishments in the areas of scholarship, character, leadership, service, and citizenship.
 We will spend a lot of time on volunteering for projects that help our school and out in our community.
 Scholars are required to maintain a 3.5 GPA throughout the year, complete 10 hours of volunteer work each semester, as well as completing a community project.
-This is a great academic program that develops friendships, as well as an understanding of our role in the community.
+This is a great academic program that develops friendship, as well as an understand of our role in the community.
 It is very rigorous and requires dedication and a time commitment.

 Classes Thursday in the OI Dance Room 4:00 – 5:00 for Beginners and Intermediate Fencers

 Fencing is a fantastic mental and physical sport that teaches competition, respect, and self- discipline in a safe and fun environment.!